Former SEC Enforcement Attorney · 9 Years, SEC Division of Enforcement

 The firm's approach to disclosure review is shaped by enforcement experience.
 When reviewing registration statements, periodic reports, or investor communications, filings are evaluated from the perspective of how the SEC staff might analyze the document.
 This perspective allows potential disclosure deficiencies to be addressed before they become the subject of regulatory inquiries or comment letters — and long before they become the basis for an enforcement action.

-Nine years investigating insider trading, accounting fraud, market manipulation, misleading disclosures, and reporting failures at the SEC's Southeast Regional Office.
+Sixteen years at the Commission — first as an investigator, then nine years as an enforcement attorney in the Southeast Regional Office — working insider trading, accounting fraud, market manipulation, misleading disclosures, and reporting failures.
 Built cases.
 Evaluated filings.
 Understood how enforcement actions begin.

 1997 – 1999